ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/07-sending-c2d-messages.md

 }
 {% endhighlight %}

-# Run the Application Again Turning the LED On and Off
+# Run the Application Again and Turn the LED On and Off
-Now you can browse to the website you deployed in Lab 05 and use the buttons to turn the blue LED on and off.
+Now you can browse to the website you deployed in [lab 05](../sending-d2c-messages) and use the buttons to turn the blue LED on and off.

 1. Browse to your website and enter the name of your device as the __device id__.
 2. Press the __LED ON__ button and see your blue led turn on.